I still know it's you! On Challenges in Anonymizing Source Code: Anonymization Deficits

 Equipped with knowledge of indicative patterns in the modified code, we are ready to refine the anonymization of source code.
 For this improvement, we focus on the obfuscator Tigress, as it provides the best protection in our experiments.

-\subsubsection{Code transformations}
+\subsubsection{Code Transformations}

-To eliminate the identified patterns, we design a set of code transformations that addresses the weak spots of Tigress.
-This development is repeated over multiple iterations where we first apply new transformations and then observe their impact on the attribution using the explanation methods from \autoref{subsec:impr-code-anonym-understanding}.
+To eliminate the identified patterns, we design a set of code transformations that addresses the weak spots.
+We iteratively apply new transformations and then observe their impact on the attribution using the methods from \autoref{subsec:impr-code-anonym-understanding}.
 This feedback loop enables us to \emph{systematically} identify and eliminate clues left in the code, increasing the attained $k$-uncertainty.

 In particular, we devise the following transformations: To hide string literals, we remove empty function stubs inserted by Tigress and pad all strings to a minimum length.
-In~C, this can be easily realized by adding a NULL byte to each string followed by padding characters.
 Furthermore, we include all headers from the C standard by default and add at least one call to every API function used in the dataset.
-Finally, for function pointers, we remove all information, except for necessary argument and return types.
-This makes it complicated to differentiate the called functions.
+For function pointers, we remove all information, except for necessary argument and return types.
+This makes it complicated to identify the called functions.